 1. Wear the watch on your less dominant arm

 Whilst a lot of fitness watches have apps where you can enter which hand you're wearing the watch on, there are multiple advantages to wearing your watch on the less dominant hand.
 Fitness trackers can be an expensive investment, so placing it on your less dominant hand means it is less likely to get bashed and bumped while you move.
-Your less dominant moves less, which means you are less likely to get incorrect data from your tracker thinking your taking steps when you're not, for example.
+Your less dominant arm moves less, which means you are less likely to get incorrect data from your tracker thinking you're taking steps when you're not, for example.
 Finally, wearing your fitness tracker on your less dominant hand can provide more accurate sleep data.

 2. Make sure you can connect your wearable via Bluetooth